MaximeFrancoeur/setup-wordpress-lightsail/README.md

 # setup-wordpress-lightsail
-How setup a Wordpress on AWS Lightsail
+How setup a Wordpress on AWS Lightsail and setup send mail.

 1. Create new instance on AWS Lightsail